Title 16: Education

 § 4014.
 Early education

-(b) The commissioner shall solicit proposals for early education programs from community organizations serving young children.
-Community organizations include school districts, other public agencies, including Head Start programs and private agencies, including child care programs and parent-child centers.
+(b) The Secretary shall solicit proposals for early education programs from community organizations serving young children.
+Community organizations include school districts, other public agencies, including Head Start programs, and private agencies, including child care programs and parent-child centers.

-(c) The commissioner also shall investigate to determine those areas which are not served by early education programs and whose children are in greatest need of such services.
-In those areas the commissioner shall provide assistance in preparing proposals for grants.
-In conducting the investigation, the commissioner shall collect and analyze demographic factors which are likely to predict unusual community needs for early education services.
-The commissioner shall distribute the results of the analysis to all interested persons.
+(c) The Secretary also shall investigate to determine those areas that are not served by early education programs and whose children are in greatest need of such services.
+In those areas, the Secretary shall provide assistance in preparing proposals for grants.
+In conducting the investigation, the Secretary shall collect and analyze demographic factors that are likely to predict unusual community needs for early education services.
+The Secretary shall distribute the results of the analysis to all interested persons.

-(d) The commissioner shall evaluate proposals based on the following criteria:
+(d) The Secretary shall evaluate proposals based on the following criteria:

-(1) The program will serve additional children with special needs, such as those who are economically disadvantaged, those who have limited English language skills, those with disabling conditions, or those who have suffered from or are at risk of, abuse or neglect.
+(1) The program will serve additional children with special needs, such as those who are economically disadvantaged, those who have limited English language skills, those who have a disability, or those who have experienced or are at risk of abuse or neglect.

 (2) The program will rely on early screening of children's development to determine need.

-(3) The program will provide experiential learning activities which are developmentally appropriate for three and four-year olds.
+(3) The program will provide experiential learning activities that are developmentally appropriate for three- and four-year old children.
 Such activities may be provided in home or group settings or a combination of the two.

 (4) The program will include active parental involvement in program design and in making decisions about services.